Fred Zollner: Pro basketball

-In 1952, when he purchased a DC-3, Zollner was the first to fly his players to away games.
+In 1952, he purchased a DC-3, and was the first to fly his players to away games.
 Several years later, the Minneapolis Lakers were stranded in Milwaukee after playing a game against the Milwaukee Hawks; the temperature was -15 °F, and the train was running well behind schedule.
-Zollner sent the plane to Milwaukee to meet the players and bring them to the game, but due to a mixup, coach John Kundla was left behind.
-He had gone to the dining car and didn't get word.
-As the train pulled out the station, he looked out the window and saw the other players waving to him.
+Zollner sent the plane to Milwaukee to bring the team to the game.
+Coach John Kundla had gone to the dining car and saw through the train window pulling out of the station the players waving to him, they soon to board the plane.

-The game started with Lakers player Jim Pollard acting as coach.
-Kundla arrived shortly before halftime, and tried to sneak to the bench, but the fans spotted him and roared.
+Lakers player Jim Pollard acted as coach until Kundla arrived by train shortly before halftime.
+His attempt to sneak to the bench failed when fans spotted him and roared.
 "I took quite a razzing from the guys for that," said John, "especially since we were ahead by eight when I arrived and we ended up losing by five."

-It soon became apparent that the NBA had outgrown small cities like Fort Wayne.
+As the 1950s wore on, it became apparent that the NBA had outgrown small cities like Fort Wayne.
 In 1957, Zollner moved the team to Detroit, a much larger city that had previously had an NBA franchise, the Detroit Falcons, which failed after the 1946–47 season, the NBA's (BAA's) first.
 Since Detroit was the center of the automobile industry, the name Pistons still fit.
-However, they were nowhere near as successful as they had been in Fort Wayne; they would only tally two winning seasons in the next 17 years.
+The success at Fort Worth did not transfer; they would only tally two winning seasons in the next 17 years.